 Tupelo, MS Business Opportunities

-Located at the intersection of U.S. highways 45 and 78, Tupelo is roughly equidistant from Memphis, Tenn. and Birmingham, Ala. along one axis and Nashville, Tenn. and Jackson, Miss. along another.
-In addition to these highways, interstate transportation is facilitated by two rail lines (the Burlington Northern Santa Fe and the Kansas City Southern) and the Tupelo Regional Airport.
-The following is a sample of the major business entities in Tupelo.
+Tupelo’s location at the intersection of U.S. Highways 45 and 78 allows trucking companies to be roughly equidistant from Memphis, Tenn. and Birmingham, Ala. to the west and east, and Nashville, Tenn., and Jackson, Miss., to the north and south.
+Interstate transportation is also facilitated by two rail lines (Burlington Northern Santa Fe and Kansas City Southern) and Tupelo Regional Airport.

 Tupelo residents have several higher education choices, including Itawamba Community College, whose assets include a Belden Center campus that offers several workforce training curriculums.
 Also available to students are the University of Mississippi-Tupelo and Mississippi University for Women, and only an hour’s drive away are the University of Mississippi in Oxford and Mississippi State in Starkville.

 Several companies have announced expansions, including HM Richards, which is adding 800 jobs in Guntown.
 The largest furniture builder in Northeast Mississippi added a production line in 2013 and hired hundreds of upholsterers, frame assemblers, sewing machine operators and top-stitchers.

 In addition, General Atomics added 80 jobs and invested $11 million at its Shannon plant to manufacture equipment for the defense, nuclear, oil and energy storage industries, and Tecumseh invested $10 million and will add 150 jobs over the next five years at its Verona site, where workers manufacture air compressor products.